Recovering individual-level spatial inference from aggregated binary data: Simulation Experiment

 \end{enumerate*}

-We simulated 1000 data sets from four different settings using a combination of two factors: covariate equivalence ($x(\bmath{\mathrm{s}})=z(\bmath{\mathrm{s}})$ vs. $x(\bmath{\mathrm{s}})\ne z(\bmath{\mathrm{s}})$); and average sample size (small vs. large).
+We simulated 1000 data sets from four different settings using a combination of two factors: covariate equivalence ($x(\mathbf{{s}})=z(\mathbf{{s}})$ vs. $x(\mathbf{\mathrm{s}})\ne z(\mathbf{{s}})$); and average sample size (small vs. large).
+Thus our simulation experiment uses a total of 4,000 simulated data sets and realizations of $z(\mathbf{s})$ and $x(\mathbf{s})$.
+Each simulated data set was aggregated to fit each data type in scenarios 2-5.
+We drew each spatial covariate realization from a low-rank Gaussian process (Higdon, 2002) on a $200 \times 200$ grid with knots at every fourth grid cell to reduce computation time.
 We chose parameter values of $\alpha_1=1$, and $\beta_1=1$ for all settings.
 We chose values for $\alpha_0$ and $\beta_0$ for each setting such that the average sample size per subregion was either 10 or 50 (small vs. large) and the proportion of subregions that contained a binary mark of one was approximately constant across all settings.
+The values of $\alpha_0$ and $\beta_0$ in settings 1-4 were $7.800, 9.410, 7.820, 9.405$ and $-5.500, -7.070, -4.750, -6.350$, respectively.

-We fit the model in scenario one (i.e., traditional logistic regression) using the \texttt{glm} function in R to obtain the MLEs of $\beta_0$ and $\beta_1$.
+We fit the model in scenario one (i.e., traditional logistic regression) using the \texttt{glm} function in R to obtain the maximum likelihood estimates (MLEs) of $\beta_0$ and $\beta_1$.
 We fit the models in scenarios two through five as described in Section 2.4.
-For each model and setting, we calculated and compared the coverage probabilities (CPs) from the 95$\%$ Wald-type CIs for $\beta_1$.
+For each model and setting, we calculated and compared the CPs from the 95$\%$ Wald-type CIs for $\beta_1$.
 We also constructed box plots comparing the distribution of $\hat{\beta}_1$ obtained from the 1000 data sets for each scenario and setting.
-We calculated the standard deviation of the empirical distribution of $\hat{\beta}_1$ in each scenario.
-We then calculated the efficiency of $\hat{\beta}_1$ for scenarios two through five by dividing the standard deviation of the distribution of $\hat{\beta}_1$ for the respective scenario by that of scenario one.
+We calculated the standard deviation of the empirical distribution of the 1000 estimates of $\beta_1$ in each scenario.
+We then calculated the relative efficiency of $\hat{\beta}_1$ for scenarios two through five by dividing the standard deviation of the distribution of $\hat{\beta}_1$ for the respective scenario by that of scenario one.
+Lastly, we calculated the mean squared predictive error (MSPE) in the estimated intensity and probability surfaces for each of the models in scenarios two through five.
+However, we only calculated the MSPE for the estimated probability surface for the model in scenario one.